vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 3. State whether any hypothesis linked to a planned deviation from the original study was supported.
 Provide key statistics and related reasoning.

 Figures to Include:
-- Maps of the longitudinal profile plot with the three different digitization attempts
-- Close up plot where you found the flood-prone width
+- Map of the study site, stream/river centerline, valley centerline, and shaded elevation
+- Map of the study site, stream/river centerline, valley centerline, and slope.
+- Longitudinal profile graph with elevation and slope
+- Cross-sectional profile graph

 Tables to Include: